LoueeD/LenderApp/README.md

 # Lender App

-**CGenarate mortgage affordability results with one click.*
+**Genarate mortgage affordability results with one click.*

 This is a minimdal Electron application that auto populates complex forms on a selection of mortgage affordability calculators